-- 14.02.1 The Municipality of McDougall is now designated under the Aggregate Resources Act.
-Only those existing aggregate resources operations that are licensed under the Aggregate Resources Act will be recognized in the Municipality's zoning by-law. - 14.02.2 It is understood that any new pits and quarries proposed in the municipality will be required to comply with the licensing criteria set out in the regulations under the Aggregate Resources Act.
+- 14.02.1 The Municipality of McDougall is designated under the Aggregate Resources Act.
+Only those existing aggregate resources operations that are licensed under the Aggregate Resources Act will be recognized in the Municipality's zoning by-law. - 15.2.2 Existing active and inactive sites are shown on Schedule B of the Official Plan. - 15.2.3 The aggregate resource potential mapping is included in Appendix 3 of the Official Plan.

+- 14.02.215.2.4 It is understood that any new pits and quarries proposed in the municipality will be required to comply with the licensing criteria set out in the regulations under the Aggregate Resources Act.
 Because of the costs associated with undertaking any assessments related to obtaining a new pit or quarry license, it is most likely that limited new pits or quarries are likely to be established over the period of this Plan.
-Notwithstanding this reality, the Municipality supports the establishment of new pits or quarries subject to complying with the Aggregate Resources Act requirements. - 14.02.3 Any new pits or quarries will be required to be rezoned to afford neighbouring property owners an opportunity to assess the aggregate operation proposal. - 14.02.4 In order to protect legally existing pits and quarries or areas of significant aggregate reserves, incompatible land uses and activities will not be permitted adjacent to these areas.
-In accordance with the M.O.E.C.C.
-D Series Guidelines, the area of influence for pits and quarries is 1000 metres and the minimum separation distance is to be 300 metres for pits and 500 metres for quarries with the relevant land use compatibility guideline. - 14.02.5 The province has provided mapping of existing sand and gravel deposits in the municipality.
-This mapping is attached as Appendix "2" to this Plan.
-The municipality will make use of this data when assessing any new development to ensure any compatibility issues are resolved as part of a development review. - 14.02.6 Wayside pits and quarries, portable asphalt plants and portable concrete plants used on public authority contracts shall be permitted, without the need for an official plan amendment, rezoning, or development permit under the Planning Act in all areas, except those areas of existing development or particular environmental sensitivity which have been determined to be incompatible with extraction and associated activities.
+Notwithstanding this reality, the Municipality supports the establishment of new pits or quarries subject to complying with the Aggregate Resources Act requirements. - 14.02.3 Any new pits or quarries will be required to be rezoned to afford neighbouring property owners an opportunity to assess the aggregate operation proposal. - 15.2.5 Where the Aggregate Resources Act applies, only processes under the Aggregate Resources Act shall address the depth of extraction of new or existing mineral aggregate operations. - 14.02.415.2.6 In order to protect legally existing pits and quarries or areas of significant aggregate reserves, incompatible land uses and activities will generally not be permitted adjacent to these areas.
+In accordance withWhere site specific studies have not been undertaken the M.O.E.C.C.
+Ministry of Environment, Conservation and Parks D Series Guidelines, the shall apply.
+The area of influence for pits and quarries is 1000 metres and the minimum separation distance is to be 300 metres for pits and 500 metres for quarries with the relevant land use compatibility guideline. - 14.02.515.2.7 The province Province has provided mapping of existing sand and gravel deposits in the municipality.
+This mapping is attached as Appendix "2"3 to this Plan.